jdreaver/rust-os/README.md

 - Create `InterruptVector` newtype wrapper around `u8`.
 Way too many `u8`s flying around for interrupt vectors.
 - Multiprocessing (use multiple CPUs).
 This needs to be done ASAP or it will be very hard to debug in the future.
-  - Ensure all CPUs have bootstrapped before continuing past per CPU bootstrap code.
-Just use an atomic counter, spin until it equals the number of CPUs, and have `later_per_cpu_setup` increment the counter.
   - Linux has `NR_CPUS` as a config parameter and uses it to pre-populate static arrays.
 I like that idea.
 Can we use it to simplify per CPU data structures like the GDT and run queue?
     - We could have a macro to create an array of atomic values `NR_CPUS` in length, and some getter/setter methods based on the current CPU's processor ID.
       - Make sure the array is padded so we don't share cache lines.